Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret

-\paragraph{Our contributions} In this paper, we investigate online tensor learning in a general framework, covering both linear and generalized linear models, e.g., tensor logistic regression, noisy tensor completion and binary tensor learning.
-Compared with \cite{jin2016provable} and \cite{ge2015escaping}, our work is more ambitious in that it allows noisy and discrete-type observations, rendering it more suitable for statistical applications.
-Towards that end, a computationally fast \underline{o}nline algorithm is proposed based on \underline{R}iemannian \underline{grad}ient descent, referred to as the {\it oRGrad} algorithm.
-The Riemannian refers to the smooth manifold comprising of tensors with a bounded rank.
-At time $t$ with the current estimate $\bcalT_{t}$, a new observation $\mathfrak{D}_t$, e.g., one noisy entry in tensor completion, arrives so that a one-time loss $\ell(\bcalT_{t}, \mathfrak{D}_t)$ is incurred.
-Then oRGrad updates
+\paragraph*{Our contributions} We investigate online tensor learning within a general framework, covering both linear and generalized linear models.
+Compared to \cite{jin2016provable} and \cite{ge2015escaping}, our method accommodates noisy and discrete-type observations, making it more suitable for statistical applications.
+We propose a computationally fast \underline{o}nline algorithm based on \underline{R}iemannian \underline{grad}ient descent, referred to as the {\it oRGrad} algorithm.
+At time $t$, with the current estimate $\bcalT_{t}$, a new observation $\mathfrak{D}_t$ arrives, incurring a one-time loss $\ell(\bcalT_{t}, \mathfrak{D}_t)$.
+Then, oRGrad updates the estimate as follows:

-Here $\eta$ is the step size, $\nabla_{\textsf{R}}$ stands for the Riemannian gradient, and $\textsf{Retraction}(\cdot)$ projects a tensor onto the Riemannian.
+where $\eta$ is the step size, $\nabla_{\textsf{R}}$ represents the Riemannian gradient, and $\textsf{Retraction}(\cdot)$ projects a tensor onto the Riemannian manifold.
 If $\nabla_{\textsf{R}}$ is replaced with the vanilla gradient, (\ref{eq:oRGrad-1}) coincides with projected gradient descent \citep{chen2015fast, chen2019non}.
-Riemannian gradient is low-rank that considerably speeds up computing the subsequent retraction \citep{cai2022generalized,kressner2014low}.
-Riemannian gradient descent (\ref{eq:oRGrad-1}) is highly flexible.
-Equipped with specific Riemannian metrics, it reproduces other famous gradient-type algorithms \citep{zheng2022riemannian}.
-For our convenience, our oRGrad algorithm chooses higher order singular value decomposition (HOSVD, see formal definition in Section~\ref{sec:method}) for the retraction step.
-More recently, \cite{luo2022tensor} demonstrates that Riemannian optimization is immune to an over-specification of the underlying ranks.
+The Riemannian gradient is low-rank, which significantly speeds up the computation of subsequent retractions \citep{cai2022generalized,kressner2014low,zheng2022riemannian}.
+Our oRGrad algorithm uses higher order singular value decomposition (HOSVD, see the formal definition in Section~\ref{sec:method}) for the retraction step.
+More recently, \cite{luo2022tensor} demonstrated that Riemannian optimization is robust to over-specification of the underlying ranks.

-To summarize, our contributions and surprising discoveries are: \begin{enumerate}[label=(\alph*)] \item We propose an online Riemannian gradient descent algorithm that fits a generalized low-rank tensor model.
-The algorithm runs fast and is memory-efficient.
-Notwithstanding its generality and computational benefit, Riemannian-style update poses significant challenges in theoretical investigation, particularly for online learning where delicate treatment is crucial for controlling the variance term.
-Nevertheless, together with sophisticated tools, we manage to establish the convergence performances and statistical guarantees of oRGrad for several popular generalized low-rank tensor models.